ColinGilbert/gentoomuch/README.md

 Nothing ever comes completely cost-free - If you are an existing (ie: skeptical) Gentoo user asking yourself whether or not this tool is worth your while, I will be upfront about the limitations:

-- This tool presupposes that you know Gentoo quite well.
-If you're a beginner you should try running Gentoo locally before upgrading.
+- This tool presupposes that you are proficient in Gentoo and Linux in general.
+If you're a beginner you should try running Gentoo locally before you start automating your builds.
 - The Gentoomuch pipeline takes more time than if you were to simply run emerge on your local system.
 In exchange, you get robustness, repeatability, and automation.
 - Portage hates not being in control of the kernel sources (especially when compiling/signing kernel modules), so we limit the user to a single version of gentoo-sources, which can be modified in gentoomuch/builder's local portage config files.
 - Your workflow will change a bit.
 Mostly it'll mean defining your sets of packages/flags and then defining your machines from these sets, instead of directly within /etc/portage on each machine.